Privacy Policy

 Font Awesome

-Our website uses web fonts provided by Fonticons, Inc. to ensure consistent display of fonts and icons.
+Our website uses so-called web fonts, provided by Fonticons, Inc., to ensure consistent display of fonts and icons.

 When you visit a page, your browser loads the necessary web fonts into its cache to display text and fonts correctly.
 To do this, the browser you are using must connect to Fonticons’ servers.
-As a result, Fonticons becomes aware that our website has been accessed via your IP address.
+As a result, Fonticons learns that our website was accessed via your IP address.

 We use web fonts to ensure a consistent and visually appealing presentation of our online content.
 This constitutes a legitimate interest within the meaning of Article 6(1)(f) of the GDPR.